marcoagpinto/aoo-mozilla-en-dict/README.md

  AU: Australia

-#### NOTICE:
+#### ⚠ NOTICE:
 <B>I have been publicly criticised for my GB dictionary, even in front of other developers.
 They only point out flaws instead of suggesting new words or corrections.

 There are millions of words, and I can't manage them all alone.

 This project is very serious.
-I spend hundreds of EUR every year on web hosting, domains, and a premium Oxford Dictionaries account so that everyone can enjoy quality work for free.
+I spend hundreds of EUR yearly on web hosting, domains, and a premium Oxford Dictionaries account so that everyone can enjoy quality work for free.

 I am a disabled person and open-source is almost all I have left in life.</B>